 To use a radiated emissions test site to test for FCC Part 15 it requires the test site such as an iOATS chamber to be calibrated in accordance with ANSI 63.4: 2009 and C63.4: 2014 required for FCC testing (North America) and ICES testing (Canada).

 Other important aspects to be considered are the physical dimensions of the antenna and the product.
-The larger the dimensions of the antenna and the product itself the more the near-filed effect is present.
-Also the Antenna 3dB beam-width must be considered and the area of measurement illumination of the product at the measuring distance.
-We determined that a hybrid antenna antenna such as a Sunol JB-5 worst case 3dB beam-width at 1000MHz gave an illumination of 2.2m using a 3m measuring distance.
+The larger the dimensions of the antenna and the product itself the more the near-field effect is present.
+Also, the Antenna 3dB beam-width must be considered and the area of measurement illumination of the product at the measuring distance.
+We determined that a hybrid antenna such as a Sunol JB-5 worst case 3dB beam-width at 1000MHz gave an illumination of 2.2m using a 3m measuring distance.

 Alternative measuring distances and future corrections to limits

 In EN 55032 / CISPR 32 they have included validation of 5m radiated emissions test sites.
 EMC Bayswater’s test site can accommodate 5m measurements, the 5m measuring distance is a great compromise between a 10m and a 3m measurement.
 It allows larger turntable sizes and thus larger products to be tested whilst maintaining the compact chamber size.

 As previously stated the higher the frequency measurements above 1GHz are usually made at a preferred measurement distance of 3m.
 However, due to the inherent measuring system noise floor at higher frequencies, this distance may need to be reduced further.

 There has been much talk about applying a staggered correction applied to the limit (not just using the 20dB/decade conversion) to allow 3m measurements on larger sizes EUTs for some time.
 Hopefully, at some stage, these will see their way into the EMC standards and make everyone’s life easier.